pricewaiter/docs/README.md

 ## Installation
 1. Clone this repository.
-2. Run `bundle install && bower install && npm install' in the repository.
+2. Run `bundle install && bower install && npm install` in the repository.
 You may need to use sudo.
 3. Run `jekyll build`.
 4. Configure your webserver to serve from `/{repo-dir}/_site/`

 ## How it works
 This is a [Jekyll](http://jekyllrb.com/) site.
 It uses [Rouge](https://github.com/jneen/rouge) for syntax highlighting, but otherwise uses standard markdown provided by [Kramdown](http://kramdown.gettalong.org/).

+## SCSS

+#### Compiling and resources
+* Uses [Autoprefixer](https://github.com/ai/autoprefixer-rails) rails gem for vendor prefixes.
+Configuration is in `/config/autoprefixer.yaml`.
+* Uses [Suzy](http://susy.oddbird.net/) ruby gem for grid framework generation.

 ## Hacking
 To make changes to the site, navigate to the root of the repository and execut `jekyll build --watch`.
 This will